A. THE GOAL

 B. MINIMUM ACTIVE ROSTER SIZE

 Every team must carry 25 rated players/pitchers on its active roster for each Series set.
 This roster may vary from set to set.
 (See Section I.D.2 above.)
-Expanded, full (35-man) rosters are allowed for any series that begins in October (on our real life calendar, not TML schedule date).
+Expanded, full (35-man) rosters are allowed for any regular season series that begins in October (on our real life calendar, not the TML schedule date).
+Playoff series will have 25-man rosters.

 C. DESIGNATED HITTER